Iran–Pakistan relations: Electricity transmission

 Tehran has provided €50 million for laying of 170Km transmission lines for the import of 1000MW of electricity from Iran in 2009.
 Pakistan is already importing 34MW of electricity daily from Iran.
 The imported electricity is much cheaper than the electricity produced by the Independent Power Producers (IPPs) because Iran subsidises oil and gas which feed the power plants.
 Iran has also offered to construct a motorway between Iran and Pakistan connecting the two countries.

 In May 2023, Prime Minister Shehbaz Sharif and President Ebrahim Raisi inaugurated the Polan-Gabd electricity transmission line that is expected to supply 100 megawatts of electricity daily to Gwadar.

 Important issues

 Although Iran and Pakistan have close historical, religious and cultural ties, there are still some obstacles to the development of relations between the two countries.
-Relations between Iran and Pakistan improved after the removal of the Taliban in 2002, but tensions remain.
-Pakistan has been under a strong influence of Saudi Arabia in its competition with Shiite majority Iran for influence across the broader Islamic world, which it already has in its allied nations Lebanon and Syria.
+Relations between Iran and Pakistan improved after the removal of the Taliban in 2002.
+Pakistan has been under a strong influence of Saudi Arabia in its competition with Shia majority Iran for influence across the broader Islamic world, which it already has in its allied nations Lebanon and Syria.
+The issues of vanishing Pakistani Shias being recruited by Iran for their wars in the Middle East has also remained an obstacle.